Gamers Want Everything, but don’t want to pay for it

 Best Game Ever – Master of Orion 2: The Battle at Antares

 Master of Orion 2: The Battle at Antares was probably the defining game in the 4X genre (explore, expand, exploit, exterminate); it set the standard for a decade of games.
 Featuring a robust tech tree, intricate ship design, active ship combat, a big, goodie filled universe, and intense colony management, MOO2 had it all.
 Despite being well over a decade old, the game still has a level of depth that has been unmatched by its successors.
-Additionally, even though Microprose is long out of business (gobbled up by whomever), the game’s support has been taken over by fans (Lord Brazen, for those interested), who have kept the game playable on KALI and have steadily eradicated the last remaining bugs in the game. → Words are the towns and cities of letters.
+Additionally, even though Microprose is long out of business (gobbled up by whomever), the game’s support has been taken over by fans (Lord Brazen, for those interested), who have kept the game playable on KALI and have steadily eradicated the last remaining bugs in the game.
+As exciting as it is to have a game so old with such a following, it also depresses me that the industry has yet to produce a worthy sequel.

 HAPPY NEW YEAR!